thejpster/website/content/cv.md

 #### Senior Embedded Engineer - *Dec 2021 to Present*

 Ferrous Systems (<https://www.ferrous-systems.com>) is a Rust programming language consultancy and training provider.

 My role includes:

-* Providing Rust training to clients
+* Providing Rust training to clients.
-* Providing Rust consultancy and development services to clients
+* Providing Rust consultancy and development services to clients.
+* Contributing to Ferrocene, the safety-qualified Rust compiler, and Knurling, the open-source Rust Embedded toolset.
-* Improving the training material
+* Improving the training material.
-* Working on open-source projects
+* Working on open-source projects.
-* Lectures and articles
+* Lectures and articles.

 ### 42 Technology